Have you ever considered getting a lat pulldown machine for your home gym?

-The machine itself is only 52 pounds, and the dimensions are compact enough even for a small home gym (32 x 82 x 60 inches).
+The machine itself is only 52 pounds but that is the and the dimensions are compact enough even for a small home gym (32 x 82 x 60 inches).
 You won't get Olympic adapters included with this one, so make sure to buy compatible standard weight plates.

 6. Powerline Body-Solid Lat Machine PLM180X